WildSmilodon/Tulips-and-Daisies/README.md

-Tulips and Daisies, a CodinGame mulltiplayer game
+Tulips and Daisies, a CodinGame multiplayer game.